 Therefore I tell you, whatever you ask in prayer, believe that you have received it, and it will be yours.
 And whenever you stand praying, forgive, if you have anything against anyone, so that your Father also who is in heaven may forgive you your trespasses.
 Mark 11:22-25

-How We Can Forgive
+How Can You Forgive?

-1. How We Can Forgive: Take it to God in Prayer
+1. Take it to God in Prayer

 To begin with, I want to point out that I tried for years to find a way to forgive in my own strength and that did not go well for me at all.

-Bitterness and anger is something that you MUST let go of.
+Bitterness and anger are something that you MUST let go of.
 In other words, do yourself a favor and do what I should’ve done, to begin with… Pray for God to give you the courage and strength to forgive because it’s impossible to do so without it.